zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### getCalculationOptions

-This method returns the full configuration object.
+Returns the full configuration object currently in use.

 ```ts
 import { Methods, StaticCalculator } from 'prayer-call'